junie-stigdon/midnight-mermaid/README.md

 ### Installation

 - Dowload this repo
-- import it to your `.vscode/extentions/` folder
+- Import it to your `.vscode/extentions/` folder
 - Open VS Code
 - In Settings>Color Theme, choose Midnight Mermaid